Katharine Wilkinson: Career

 Wilkinson began her career as a consultant at the Natural Resources Defense Council (NRDC).
 In 2005, she was awarded the Rhodes Scholarship to attend the University of Oxford, where she earned her Doctorate of Philosophy.
 Based on that research, she published her first book, Between God & Green, with Oxford University Press in 2012.
 Following her graduate work, Wilkinson went into strategy consulting at the Boston Consulting Group and then BrightHouse.

 In 2016, Wilkinson joined Project Drawdown, where she worked as the senior writer of Drawdown (2017), vice president of communication and engagement, and then principal writer and editor-in-chief of The Drawdown Review (2020).

 In September 2020, Wilkinson and Ayana Elizabeth Johnson published All We Can Save with One World, an imprint of Random House.
 The anthology of writings by women climate leaders became a national bestseller, and Wilkinson created All We Can Save Circles to build community around solutions.

-In October, 2020, Leah Stokes and Wilkinson started A Matter of Degrees podcast, in which they discuss the levers of power that have created the climate problem, and the tools to fix it.
+In October, 2020, Leah Stokes and Wilkinson started the podcast A Matter of Degrees, in which they discuss the levers of power that have created the climate problem, and the tools to fix it.
 The podcast has received critical acclaim, with Bill McKibben saying, “I can testify firsthand that A Matter of Degrees, a new podcast from Leah Stokes and Katharine Wilkinson, two of the most important and reliable voices in the climate debate, is going to be a don’t-miss show.”

-She currently serves as the executive director and co-founder of The All We Can Save Project, with the mission to nurture a leaderful climate community.
+She currently serves as the executive director and co-founder of the All We Can Save Project, with the mission to nurture a leaderful climate community.
 She sits on the boards of the Doc Society, Chattahoochee NOW, WildArk and serves as an advisor for Drawdown Georgia and Terra.do.